-Chronic obstructive pulmonary disease (COPD) is a progressive condition that makes it more difficult for a person to breathe.
-Worsening COPD can cause exacerbated symptoms, including chest tightness, wheezing, shortness of breath, and an ongoing cough.
+Chronic obstructive pulmonary disease (COPD) is a progressive condition that affects the airways.
+With worsening COPD, symptoms — such as chest tightness, wheezing, shortness of breath, and a cough — become worse

 COPD can start with minimal symptoms.
 However, as the disease progresses, the symptoms can worsen and become more obvious.

 This article examines the signs and symptoms of worsening COPD.
 It also looks at management methods, how COPD progresses, and more.

 Some common symptoms of COPD that may worsen include: